IlanCosman/scuba/README.md

 ### Installing plugins

 Install plugins using the `install` command followed by the path to the repository on GitHub.
-The shell is restarted after installing plugins, so you can start using them immediately.

 ```console
 scuba install rafaelrinaldi/pure
 ```

 For a specific version of a plugin add an `@` symbol after the plugin name followed by the tag, branch, or commit.
-Only one plugin version can be installed at any given time.

 ```console
 scuba install patrickf3139/fzf.fish@v4.1